lambg/platformgame/ProgressUpdates.md

 ## Week 4 (Apr 7 - Apr 12)

 ### What did your team do last week?
-*Spawning entities properly, generated ground.
+* Spawn entities properly
+* Generated ground.

 ### What will you do this week?
 * Support multiple players